Got questions about home insurance? We have answers. Read on to learn what every homeowner needs to know about protecting their home and belongings.

 Lower deductibles mean higher premiums, which are only likely to increase if you frequently file for small claims.
 This fact is why lower deductibles usually end up costing people more in the long run.

 A: Reviewing your home insurance policy once a year is usually adequate.
 You should also double check it any time you make significant changes to your home or belongings.
-Whenever you make significant improvements to your home or major purchases, for example, you will want to make sure those improvements are covered by your policy.
+Whenever you make major improvements to your home or major purchases you'll want to make sure they're covered by your policy.

 A: Usually, the amount you can receive for any one item caps out around $1,000.
-If you have items that are worth significantly more than your coverage limits, you should purchase special "floaters" to make sure that they would be totally covered from theft or loss.
+If you have items worth more than your coverage limits, you should purchase special "floaters" or "riders."
+This make ensures the items would be totally covered from theft or loss.

 A: If you are looking to save money on home insurance, there are several places you can start: